Georgy Zhukov: Early life and career

 While working for his uncle, Zhukov supplemented his education by reading with his cousin Alexander on a wide range of topics, including the Russian language, German language, science, geography, and mathematics.
 In addition, he enrolled in a night school, where he completed courses as the work in his uncle's shop permitted.
 He completed his apprenticeship in 1914 and established his own fur business, which included three young employees under his leadership.

+At 5 ft 5 in (1.64 m), Zhukov was quite short; Marvin Kalb, who met Zhukov in the 1950s, described him as being as "short as he was wide".

 World War I

-In 1914, Zhukov was conscripted into the Imperial Russian Army, where he served in the 10th Dragoon Novgorod Regiment, and was wounded in action against the Germans at Kharkiv.
-During World War I, Zhukov was awarded the Cross of St. George twice, and promoted to the non-commissioned officer ranks in recognition of his bravery in battle.
+In 1915, Zhukov was conscripted into the Imperial Russian Army, where he served in the 10th Dragoon Novgorod Regiment, and was wounded in action against the Germans at Kharkov.
+During World War I, Zhukov was awarded the Cross of St. George twice for heroism, and promoted to the non-commissioned officer ranks in recognition of his bravery in battle.

-He joined the Bolshevik Party after the 1917 October Revolution; his background of poverty became a significant asset in party circles.
+He joined the Russian Communist Party (Bolsheviks) after the 1917 October Revolution; his background of poverty became a significant asset in party circles.
 After recovering from a serious case of typhus, he fought in the Russian Civil War, serving in the Second Cavalry Brigade, commanded by Semyon Timoshenko, which was later absorbed into the 1st Cavalry Army, led by Semyon Budyonny.
 He completed a cavalry training course for officers in 1920 and received his commission as an officer.
 He received the Order of the Red Banner for his part in subduing the Tambov Rebellion in 1921.

 Interwar period

 Zhukov quickly advanced through the ranks as the commander of a cavalry troop and squadron, and deputy commander of a cavalry regiment.
 At the end of May 1923, he was appointed commander of the 39th Cavalry Regiment.
 In 1924, he entered the Higher School of Cavalry, from which he graduated the next year, returning afterward to command the same regiment.
-He attended the Frunze Military Academy beginning in 1929, and graduated in 1930.
+According to Friedrich von Mellenthin: